RenzoRomeo/MineClone/README.md

 # MineClone

-This is not the first Minecraft clone that I made, but it is the best one I made so far.
+This is a Minecraft clone that I made using OpenGL.

-It is my first "big" project regarding computer graphics, so I learned a lot while working on it.
+I always loved this game, and recently I became very interested in computer graphics and game development, so I figured the best way to learn how to make a game is to make one!

+# Dependencies
+- OpenGL (Graphics API)
+- GLFW (Window handling / OpenGL context)
+- GLAD (OpenGL Bindings)
+- GLM (Maths)
+- stb_image (Loading images)

 # TODO

 - Chunk culling.
 - Jumping / falling.
 - Placing / removing blocks.
-- Tweak terrain generation.
 - Better way to add cubes.
+Something like yaml.
 - GUI.
-- Multithreading.
+- Multithreading for creating chunk meshes and other stuff.